 The UK’s construction industry is advancing and evolving in futuristic ways that are difficult to fathom, think robotic surveyors, and it’s as if there’s an ongoing race between man and robot to determine which approach to construction is the most efficient.

 The rapidly developing technology that is being slowly introduced to the industry is aiming to improve production speed, quality, and expenses.
-Not only do construction robots save workers time and money, although they also reduce the risk elements in dangerous situations on-site, for example falling from scaffolding or being exposed to certain fumes.
+Not only do construction robots save workers time and money, but they also reduce the risk elements in dangerous situations on-site, for example falling from scaffolding or being exposed to certain fumes.

 Although, the demand for manual labour isn’t dead – workers are still a necessary component of both the manufacturing and maintenance or robotic assistant in construction.
 For example, many of the robots need constant supervision to make sure that they are working accordingly.